Maloja Pass is a curvy road in the Swiss Alps

-Maloja Pass (Passo del Maloja, Malojapass) is a high mountain pass at an elevation of 1.815 m (5,955 ft) above the sea level, located in the Swiss Alps in the canton of Graubünden, linking the Engadin with the Val Bregaglia and Chiavenna in Italy.
+Maloja Pass is a high mountain pass at an elevation of 1.819m (5,967ft) above the sea level, located in the canton of Graubünden, in Switzerland, right next to Italian border.

 Set high in the Swiss Alps, the road to the summit, also known as Passo del Maloja and Malojapass, is totally paved but very curvy.
 It’s called Route 3.
 The pass is 23.8 km (14.78 miles) long, running north-south from Silvaplana (a municipality in the Maloja Region in the canton of Graubünden) to Bregaglia (a municipality in the Maloja Region in the canton of Grisons).

 When was Maloja Pass built?

 It’s probable that the Maloja was already used in pre-Roman times; the Romans built a fully fledged road over it which crumbled in tune with the Roman Empire.
 The pass was never of primary importance and only gained a lot of traffic in the 19th century connecting Northern Italy to the Engadin.
 The first road through the summit was built in 1827-28.
 The road tunnel through the San Bernardino in 1967 and the Gotthard in 1980 brought the end of the transit of goods over the Maloja Pass.